 “Flexibility, homeworking and utilising technology were already a mainstay of our working practices so we were able to adapt quickly to the challenging environment this year.

-‘When we first launched this project 2 years ago we knew there was a lot of preparation to do before we could implement the new working patterns We set our teams the task of reviewing every working practice, encouraging every person to look at their individual role and ask what was inefficient.
+‘When we first launched this project in 2018 we knew there was a lot of preparation to do before we could implement the new working patterns We set our teams the task of reviewing every working practice, encouraging every person to look at their individual role and ask what was inefficient.
 This has been an insightful process and they have eliminated some parts, streamlined other processes and used technology to make time savings.

 “These suggestions were then documented before being reviewed by the management team with the vast majority of the recommendations being implemented.

 “This project was not necessarily about reducing everyone to a four-day week.
 It might suit others to work their hours over five shorter days and if that’s what a staff member wants, we will try to accommodate them.’
 Michelle concluded.

 CEO Jonathan is delighted that the company can make this reduced working life a reality for the team, “We have always had very low levels of staff turnover but we never want to be complacent.
 We feel that with increased automation, reduced hours will be considered by more employers, particularly in the current climate where it is imperative for many businesses to find out expedient ways to carry out work.
 We wanted to take a leading role and are happy to share our experiences with others.”